 Preference for the admission the ACC-Assisted Units will be given to eligible RRC Applicants in accordance with the levels of preference established by the RRC, subparagraph (4)(d).
-The CHA will provide Management with a list (or access to a database) of all families subject to the RRC that have elected Stateway Gardens ("Stateway") as their permanent housing choice and that are Authority-Lease compliant (the "RRC List").
+The CHA will provide Management with a list (or access to a database) of all families subject to the RRC that have elected ABLA as their permanent housing choice and that are Authority Lease Compliant (as defined in the RRC) (the "RRC List").
 The RRC List will also reflect an order of priority for admission consideration established by the CHA, in compliance with the Housing Offer Process ("HOP").
 These preferences shall remain in effect until the list has been exhausted.
-Screening criteria described elsewhere shall apply to the consideration of admission of all Stateway applicants, including RRC Applicants.
-At all times, the order of admission to the ACC-Assisted Units shall be governed by the requirement that all of the ACC-Assisted Units shall be occupied by residents in accordance with the income requirements set forth in Article I hereof.
+Screening criteria described elsewhere shall apply to the consideration of admission of all ABLA applicants, including RRC Applicants.
+At all times, admission to the ACC-Assisted Units shall be occupied by the requirement that all of the ACC-Assisted Units shall be occupied by residents in accordance with the income requirements set forth in Section I hereof.